Representations of dynamical systems on Banach spaces not containing $l_1$: Introduction

-In \cite{Gl-tame} a metric dynamical system is called {\em tame} if the first alternative occurs, i.e. $E(X)$ is a Rosenthal compactum.
+In \cite{Gl-tame} a compact metric dynamical system is called {\em tame} if the first alternative occurs, i.e. $E(X)$ is a Rosenthal compactum.
 By \cite{BFT} every Rosenthal compactum is a Fr\'echet space (and in particular its topology is determined by the converging sequences).
 Thus, either $E(X)$ (although not necessarily metrizable) has a nice topological structure, or it is as unruly as possible containing a copy of $\beta\N$.
 As to the metrizability of $E(X)$, recent results \cite{GM} and \cite{GMU} assert that $E(X)$ is metrizable iff the metric compact $G$-space $X$ is hereditarily non-sensitive (HNS), iff $X$ is Asplund representable (see Section \ref{subs:RN}).
-(A Banach space $V$ is an {\em Asplund\/} space if its dual $V^*$ has the Radon-Nikod\'ym property.
-Reflexive spaces and spaces of the type $c_0(\Gamma)$ are Asplund.)
+A Banach space $V$ is an {\em Asplund\/} space if the dual of every separable Banach subspace is separable (see Remarks \ref{r:fr}.4).
+Reflexive spaces and spaces of the type $c_0(\Gamma)$ are Asplund.